-When I speak about mental toughness, it is a little different from other team sports.
+When I speak about mental toughness in baseball, it is a little different from other team sports.
 My idea of a mentally tough athlete is one who is calm and has a focused sense of self-worth and belief.
 As a hitter, you go up to the plate knowing you are going to make solid contact, not hoping to.
 As a fielder, you attack the ball, you don't let the ball attack you.
-Pitchers with mental toughness believe in every pitch that they throw.
+Pitchers with mental toughness believe in every pitch they throw.
 They throw a 3-2 back-door slider with the game on the line and everyone, including the hitter, expecting the fastball.

 Players that lack self-confidence and mental toughness are exposed very quickly.
-Just as players who truly believe in themselves and KNOW, not hope, that they will get the job done succeed at a much greater rate than those who don't.
+Just as players who truly believe in themselves and know, not hope, that they will get the job done succeed at a much greater rate than those who don't.

 You must use visualization techniques before, during and after games and practices.
 When you do something good, such as making solid contact and feeling good at the plate, you must capture that feeling like you took a mental picture.
 Keep as much detail as possible stored in your mind.
 After the game or practice is over re-live that moment.
-This will force your body to reproduce great performance because it will be programmed to do so.
+This will force your body to reproduce great performances because it will be programmed to do so.

 Also, you must visualize what you are going to do before you do it.
 You will achieve much greater success this way.
 For example, I always pictured exactly what I was going to do at-bat before I got there.
 I already knew what was going to happen before I did it.
-Whether I had to move a guy to third, drive a ball to the outfield or just get my pitch and drive it I would visualize this happening both in the on-deck circle as well as immediately before I stepped into the batters box.
-Surprisingly to many, this simple, yet underused technique worked more often than not!
+Whether I had to move a guy to third, drive a ball to the outfield or just get my pitch and drive it, I would visualize this happening both in the on-deck circle as well as immediately before I stepped into the batter's box.
+Surprisingly to many, this simple, yet underused technique worked more often than not.

 The Power of Visualization